codecov/codecov-bash/.github/pull_request_template.md

 ## Update the SHA1SUM file

-Also make sure that you update the sha1 hash by running `sha1sum codecov` and updating the SHA1SUM file with the output Change the `codecov` to `-` in the file before commiting so it can be compared against the server file
+Also make sure that you update the sha1 hash by running `sha1sum codecov` and updating the SHA1SUM file with the output